sonyarianto/sveltekit-monaco-editor/README.md

 ## Use case

-- [x] Use Monaco Editor in SvelteKit
+- [x] Use Monaco Editor in SvelteKit.
-- [x] As educational material for SvelteKit
+- [x] As educational material for SvelteKit.
+- [x] Good as starter template, since several batteries included (Tailwind CSS etc).

 ## License